Skip to main content

 6 Configure Argo CD to Use GitHub Apps

-Update your Argo CD configuration to use the GitHub Apps instead of PATs:
+Update your Argo CD configuration to use the GitHub Apps by modifying the component configuration shown below.

 components: